eshaque5830/portfolio/README.md

 ## Data Scientist at Anchan Technologies
 [March2023- Present ]
 * Apply advanced statistical models to derive actionable insights
-* Develop machine learning algorithms for predictive analytics and contribute to continuous improvement in data-driven decision-making processes
+* Develop machine learning algorithms for predictive analytics and contribute to continuous improvement in data-driven decision-making processes
-* Clean and preprocess data
+* Clean and preprocess data
 * Conduct basic data analysis to identify trends, patterns, and insights within the dataset
 ## Machine Learning Engineer at VisionBotix
 [February2022- Jan2023 ]